YutingHan/Graphical-Perception/README.md

 Design Achievements
 ===
+- Readability
-- A lower bound and a higher bound of area dataset in each visualization are set to make sure the readability.
+   A lower bound and a higher bound of area dataset in each visualization are set to make sure the readability.
+- Javascript functions
+   Javascript functions are split into multiple files for easy implementation.
+- Less is more
+   Redundant line and borders are removed when drawing three competing charts.

 Reference:
 -----